avalosrios/example/README.md

+# END STATE GIT example

-# Example
+Example repo

-This is an example

-This is a github merge

-This is a direct master commit maybe I'll find some conflicts here

-Super coool branch changes!

-Now I'm going to squash this

-This is another super cool branch
+This is the END